ZopaPublic/ozone-dev-portal/docs/20-getting-started.md

 - Token Endpoint Auth Singing Algorithms: `PS256`
 - Token Endpoint Auth Methods: `private_key_jwt`, `tls_client_auth`

-> For private_key_jwt - the `aud` claim is the url of the token endpoint as specified in OIDC client authentication
+>For private_key_jwt - the `aud` claim is the url of the token endpoint as specified in OIDC client authentication.

-> The request object used in OIDC flows the aud claim is the issuer url from the Zopa ASPSP .wellknown endpoint (linked below).
+> The request object used in OIDC flows the aud claim is the issuer url from the Zopa ASPSP .wellknown endpoint: https://auth1.openbanking.zopa.com/.well-known/openid-configuration

 > Note: Our Sandbox API also offers less strict profiles to assist with integration testing.
 See below for more details.